What is a Network and Networking?

 Do as much “reading research” as possible before you network.

 Information is power and it helps you feel more confident when you approach a contact.
-Visit departmental web sites, ask for organizational reports or gather other promotional materials if you are exploring a particular job or department.
-If you are exploring a new career, you can read about “generic” career information on-line by visiting any of these sites:
+Visit departmental websites, ask for organizational reports or gather other promotional materials if you are exploring a particular job or department.
+If you are exploring a new career, you can read about “generic” career information online.

 Write down questions and topics you want to cover.